 When calling campus security, please leave a detailed message including the following:

-Students are required to attend New International Student Orientation from August 20-22.
+Students are required to attend New International Student Orientation from August 18-21.
+Recommended departure for families, Sunday, August 23.
 Orientation will familiarize students with academic and social life at Elon University, campus resources, and U.S. immigration law.

 International Student Orientation will be followed by New Student Orientation for all new Elon students.